New Supervisor

 • Identify and apply key human resource skills of communication, motivation and delegation

-• Apply appropriate leadership skills to situations.
+• Select and apply appropriate leadership skills to various situations

 What past course attendees say: